Colorectal cancer is a common cancer that can be detected and treated early. Early treatment increases the chances of recovery.

 During a colonoscopy, a biopsy can be taken of tissue from the intestinal or rectal wall for analysis.

 There are various screening tests for colorectal cancer.
-The purpose of screening is to detect colorectal cancer early so that it can be treatment quickly.
+The purpose of screening is to detect this type of cancer early so that it can be treatment quickly.
 In Quebec, after the age of 50, it is recommended to undergo a test that involves a stool analysis every two years.

 This simple test is called the fecal occult blood test (FOBT or "FIT test").
 It detects the presence of blood in the stool in amounts that are invisible to the naked eye.
 It must be ordered by a licensed healthcare professional, such as a doctor.
 The result of this test does not confirm a diagnosis, but rather whether or not another test, such as a colonoscopy, should be performed.